iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/path-tool.md

 ### Editing Path Distance and Angles

 Existing paths can be further edited to adjust the individual lengths between corner points.
-To do so, select one of your corner points and edit either the "Distance to previous point" or "Distance to next point" options.
+To do so, select one of the corner points and edit either the "Distance to previous point" or "Distance to next point" options.

 ![](../../../.gitbook/assets/iVP_path_tool_edit_corner_distance.jpg)

-Additionally, you can edit the individual axis angles of a path.
+Additionally, you can edit the individual angles of a path.
 The blue line that gets displayed once a path point is selected serves as the global Y-axis, providing a better reference point when adjusting your angles.
 The angles are measured based on the line between two points, where one of these points is the current point and the other is either the previous or the next point.
 The angle is formed between this line and global Y axis (blue line).

 ![](../../../.gitbook/assets/iVP_path_tool_edit_axis_distance.jpg)